 Students who are suspended for a second time and who wish to return to the School of Computing must take at least one full academic year away from UNF before re-applying to the University, paying all fees associated with re-application.
 This will cause an admissions referral decision to be forwarded to the School of Computing to determine whether to admit or deny the student’s application.
 Students who have earned their Associate of the Arts (AA) degree from a State College or State University within the state of Florida, have completed all program pre-requisites as listed in the program of study’s catalog entry, and who have a transfer GPA of at least 3.25, a cumulative GPA of at least 2.75, or all A’s and B’s in their last year of full-time enrollment at another institution will be admitted.
 Students who do not meet all of the aforementioned criteria will be denied admission to UNF as a Computing major.

-The School enforces a “one repeat” rule for all prerequisite and core requirements taught by the School.
-Students who do not successfully complete a computing prerequisite or core requirement on the first attempt (i.e. earn a grade of D, F, W, WP or WF) have one chance to repeat the course.
-Students who do not successfully complete a computing prerequisite or core requirement within two attempts will not be permitted to register for computing courses in future semesters with a hold placed on their account.
-To have the hold removed and continue one's studies at UNF, the student must seek another degree program that interests them.
-The academic advisor for that degree program can remove the hold to allow registration for the new degree.
+The School of Computing enforces the "one repeat" rule for all prerequisite and core courses offered by the School for its major programs.
+Students who do not successfully complete a prerequisite or core requirement for a School of Computing course on the first attempt (i.e., earn a grade of D, F, W, WP or WF) will be granted one chance to repeat the course.
+Students who do not successfully complete a prerequisite or core requirement within two attempts will not be permitted to register for courses offered by the School in future semesters.

 Students desiring to transfer upper-level course work to the School of Computing must have the work approved by an academic advisor.
 With approval, a maximum of 10 credit hours of upper-level transfer course work may be used in the student’s program of study.
 Upper level course work completed more than five years prior to the beginning of continuous enrollment at UNF may not be applied toward the program unless validated.
 Continuous enrollment is defined as enrollment as a degree-seeking student and completion of one or more courses per term without a break of three consecutive terms.